boonaki/etkr-macro/README.md

 ## Recent Changes:
 - Fixed critical bug where macro didn't stop after restarting the macro
 - Changed search pattern height + width to swipe counts for simplicity
-- The Y-level that the macro moves in is now also defined by the user, rather than being hard-coded.
+- The Y-level that the macro moves in is now defined by the user, rather than being hard-coded.

 ## How It's Made: